Von Economo neuron: Dorsolateral prefrontal cortex

-Von Economo neurons have been located in the Dorsolateral prefrontal cortex of humans and elephants.
-In humans they have been observed in higher concentration in Brodmann area 9 (BA9) – mostly isolated or in clusters of 2, while in Brodmann area 24 (BA24) they have been found mostly in clusters of 2–4.
+Von Economo neurons have been located in the dorsolateral prefrontal cortex of humans and elephants.
+In humans they have been observed in higher concentration in Brodmann area 9 (BA9) – mostly isolated, or in clusters of 2, while in Brodmann area 24 (BA24) they have been found mostly in clusters of 2–4.

 Clinical significance

 Abnormal von Economo neuron development may be linked to several psychotic disorders, typically those characterized by distortions of reality, disturbances of thought, disturbances of language, and withdrawal from social contact.
 Altered von Economo neuron states have been implicated in both schizophrenia and autism, but research into these correlations remains at a very early stage.
 Frontotemporal dementia involves loss of mostly von Economo neurons.
-An initial study suggested that Alzheimer's disease specifically targeted von Economo neurons; this study was performed with end-stage Alzheimer brains in which cell destruction was widespread, but later it was found that Alzheimer's disease doesn't affect the von Economo neurons.
+An initial study suggested that Alzheimer's disease specifically targeted von Economo neurons; this study was performed with end-stage Alzheimer brains in which cell destruction was widespread, but later it was found that Alzheimer's disease does not affect the von Economo neurons.